Parabolic subalgebras, parabolic buildings and parabolic projection: Global theory and parabolic buildings

-A \emph{chamber morphism} $\cm\colon\cgph\to\cgph'$ over $\typ$ is morphism of (edge) labelled graphs, \ie, a map on vertices such that $b\edge{i}c$ implies $\cm(b)\edge{i}\cm(c)$. \end{defn} The vertices of a chamber \grsys/ are called \emph{chambers}, and the equivalence class of a chamber $c$ under $i$-adjacency is called its \emph{$i$-panel} $p_i(c)$.
+\begin{defn}[\cite{Ron:lb,Wei:ssb}] A \emph{chamber \grsys/} over $\typ$ is a graph $\cgph$ with an edge labelling $\lam\colon E_\cgph\to \typ$ such that for each $i\in\typ$, the \emph{$i$-adjacency} relation $b\edge{i}c$ (\ie, $b=c$ or $\{b,c\}$ is an edge with label $i$) is an equivalence relation.
+A \emph{chamber sub\grsys/} is a subgraph with the induced edge labelling, and a \emph{chamber morphism} $\cm\colon\cgph\to\cgph'$ over $\typ$ is morphism of edge labelled graphs, \ie, a map on vertices such that $b\edge{i}c$ implies $\cm(b)\edge{i}\cm(c)$. \end{defn} The vertices of a chamber \grsys/ are called \emph{chambers}, and the equivalence class of a chamber $c$ under $i$-adjacency is called its \emph{$i$-panel} $p_i(c)$.
 We shall often blur the distinction between $\cgph$ and its underlying set $|\cgph|$ of chambers.
 For an $i$-panel $p$ and a chamber sub\grsys/ $A$, we say $p\in A$ if $A\cap p$ is nonempty (\ie, for some chamber $c\in A$, $p=p_i(c)$).

 \begin{prop} Let $\grph$ be an incidence system over $\typ$.
 Then the set of full flags in $\grph$ can be made into a chamber \grsys/ $\cgph=\cC\grph$ via the relation $b\edge{i}c$ iff their subflags of type $\typ\setminus\{i\}$ are equal: $b\cap t_\grph^{\;-1}(\typ\setminus\{i\}) =c\cap t_\grph^{\;-1}(\typ\setminus\{i\})$. \end{prop}